Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 • chronic.

-Acute red cell failure suggests a sharp decrease in hemoglobin.
-This form of post-hemorrhagic anemia occurs as a result of blood loss due to trauma or surgery, when a person loses 1/8 or more of the total volume.
+Acute red cell deficiency suggests a sharp decline hemoglobin.
+This form of posthemorrhagic anemia occurs due to blood loss due to trauma or surgery, when a person loses 1/8 or more of the total volume.

-When is a blood transfusion indicated for low hemoglobin:
+In what cases is blood transfusion indicated for low hemoglobin:

 Stages of development of the acute form

-In chronic anemia, there is a small but intermittent constant blood loss over a long period of time.
+At chronic anemia there is a small but periodic constant loss of blood over a long period of time.
 This form is observed in a number of diseases:

 • oncology and neoplasms of the gastrointestinal tract;